William P. Newman: Early life

 William P. Newman was born as a slave in Williamsburg.
 Virginia in the period between 1810 and 1815.
 He escaped and made his way north, arriving at Oberlin College in 1839.
 From the beginning of his studies, Newman was active in the school, working on behalf of emancipation.
 He was one of the chosen speakers for the black students at Oberlin and published fiery essays in the black press in favor of the abolition of slavery.
 He was one of six delegates selected from Lorain County to attend the 1843 State Convention in Columbus and was elected chair of the business committee.
 He was also said to be one of the first black voters in the county.
 In 1843, Newman left Oberlin and the following year he married Nancy D. Brown, with whom he would have at least four children, the youngest of whom was Lucretia.

 Career

 When he left school in 1843, without money to his name, he intended to establish schools in Canada West.
-By 1844, with the support of the Ladies Education Society of Ohio, he was lecturing in Canada raising funds for the society and scouting for teachers.
+By 1844, with the support of the Ohio Ladies' Education Society, he was lecturing in Canada, raising funds for the society, and scouting for teachers.
 By 1848, he returned to Cincinnati to become pastor of the Union Baptist Church, succeeding Rev. Charles Satchell.
 Newman remained in Cincinnati until the enactment of the Fugitive Slave Act of 1850, when he returned to Canada with his family.
-The lived in Chatham, Kent County, Ontario and when Newman was not preaching and teaching, he operated a sawmill at Dawn.
-Nancy may have died, as on August 15, 1859, Newman married Sarah Clegget, who became step-mother to his children.
+They lived in Chatham, Kent County, Ontario, and when Newman was not preaching and teaching, he operated a sawmill at Dawn Mills.
+In 1855, he helped edit the Provincial Freeman, contributing editorials on politics, the role of religion, and interracial marriage.
+On August 15 1859, Newman married Sarah Clegget, who became step-mother to his children.